 The Village sells ‘unimproved units’ and does not charge additional fees for alterations and additions that have been installed by previous residents.
 Alterations and additions include items such as: Air-conditioners, enclosed verandas, laser-light or shade-cloth patio covers, trellis, paving stone walkways, security doors, ceiling fans, concrete garden edging etc. All residents pay the same service fee to cover general maintenance.
 In the interests of fairness, this standard service fee does not cover maintenance and repairs to alterations and additions in units.
 The Village will remove these items upon request, but will not provide maintenance services to them.
 Charges may apply if significant works are required to restore unit to the standard, unimproved, condition.
 Leaking enclosed verandas and not covered by the maintenance included in your service fees.

-Admission to the Village's Aged Care Facilities is not guaranteed.
-Individual care needs from person to person and a full assessment of the ability of or facilities to meet a Resident's care needs is undertaken prior to offering a place on the Village's Aged Care Facility waiting list.
-Village Residents are given preferential access to our waiting lists where we are able to meet he Resident's needs.
-Admission to one part of the Aged Care Facilities does not guarantee admission to the Village's other Aged Care Facilities.
+Admission to the Manor is not guaranteed.
+Individual care needs from person to person and a full assessment of the ability of our facilities to meet a Resident’s care needs is undertaken prior to offering a place on the Manor waiting list.
+Village Residents are given preferential access to our waiting list where we are able to meet the Resident’s needs.
+Admission to one part of the Manor does not guarantee transfer to the Manor’s memory support area .

 Yes.
 All Residents are required to abide by the Village By-laws.
 These are subject to review in accordance with the Retirement Villages Act and form a condition of your Resident Agreement.
 In addition to the By-laws, the Village has several policies relating to additions and alterations, enclosing carports, trees and shrubs, etc. that you should make yourself familiar with.

 Are there carports, garages and caravan storage facilities?